 javac --version

-Browse the official Java website, locate the Linux x64 Debian Package, copy the link, and provide the wget command to download the deb package of Java:
+Browse the official Java website, locate the Linux x64 Debian Package, and download it with wget:

 wget https://download.oracle.com/java/21/archive/jdk-21.0.2_linux-x64_bin.deb